 Students in a number of majors can apply for the Six-Year Bachelor's/Law Degree:

-Undergraduates who seek early admission to Suffolk University Law School must complete the following undergraduate requirements to have their application considered:
+Undergraduates who seek early admission to Suffolk University Law School must complete the following to have their application considered:

 - Declare their interest to their prelaw advisor during their freshman year

-- A minimum of 96 Suffolk semester hours toward the bachelor's degree including ALL degree requirements other than Free Elective credits
+- Complete a minimum of 96 Suffolk semester hours toward the bachelor's degree, including ALL degree requirements other than free elective credits

-- Credit earned at other colleges or through the CLEP test may not be counted toward the minimum Suffolk undergraduate credit requirement
+- Note that credit earned at other colleges or through the CLEP test may not be counted toward the minimum Suffolk undergraduate credit requirement

-- A letter from the dean of the College confirming that the student’s undergraduate requirements (other than free electives) will be complete by the end of their junior year.
+- Obtain a letter from the dean of the College confirming that the student’s undergraduate requirements (other than free electives) will be complete by the end of the junior year.

-Applicants for admission under this program should follow the normal application procedure, indicating on the application form that they are applying for admission under the Six-Year Program.
+Applicants for admission under this program should follow the normal Law School application procedure.
 The Law School Admission Committee will make a decision according to regular application timelines and procedures and only after it receives a completed application.
 Students who are accepted and enrolled in the Six-Year Program shall pay Law School tuition upon matriculation into the Law School.